PierreZB/lightdash_semantic_layer_cleanup/README.md

 ### Known Issues
 - False positives:
-In my tests, the script flagged up to 10% of the objects as "Not used" in the charts, while they were (althgouh not always directly).
-So it is imperfect in its current version.
+In my tests, the script flagged about 5% of the objects as "Not used" in the charts, while they were in use (althgouh most of the time, they were indirectly in use).
+So it is imperfect in its current version and could use some additional work on dependencies identification.

 - False negatives:
 There may be objects in the semantic layer that are not being used in charts, but were marked as "Used"; this is an unknown as I have not checked for such cases yet.